pierd/pierd.github.io/_posts/2019-01-13-gavin-extence-the-universe-versus-alex-woods.md

 ---

 > My mother, of course, had already lectured me at length on the appallingness of *that* word.
-So had Sam, who was usually more moderate when it came to such things.
+So had Sam, who was usually more moderate when it came to such things.<br/>
-> 'It's a vulgar, obnoxious, *male* word,' Sam said, which confused me for quite some time.
+> 'It's a vulgar, obnoxious, *male* word,' Sam said, which confused me for quite some time.<br/>
 > 'Why's it a *male* word?'
-I asked.
+I asked.<br/>
-> Sam looked at me for a few moments to gauge whether or not I was being deliberately stupid, then said: 'You do know what that word means, don't you?'
+> Sam looked at me for a few moments to gauge whether or not I was being deliberately stupid, then said: 'You do know what that word means, don't you?'<br/>
 > 'Of course I know what it means!'
-I searched my mental thesaurus, ruled out every alternative, then said: 'It refers to the part of the woman where babies come out.'
+I searched my mental thesaurus, ruled out every alternative, then said: 'It refers to the part of the woman where babies come out.'<br/>
 > 'Exactly!
 And you can see why that's demeaning, can't you?
-You can see why it's *so* offensive?'
+You can see why it's *so* offensive?'<br/>
 > I thought about this for a while.
 'No, Not really,' I concluded.
 'I mean, I wasn't actually using it in that context.
-Also, surely what's so offensive is that the word's so offensive, rather than the word itself?'
+Also, surely what's so offensive is that the word's so offensive, rather than the word itself?'<br/>
 > Same made me repeat this sentence, then told me I was being pedantic and perpetuating a sexist mindset.
-I felt quite aggrieved by this.
+I felt quite aggrieved by this.<br/>
 > '*I* didn't make it the worst word in the world,' I said.
 > - schooled after using the word *cunt* - *Chapter 12 - Piercing* - p.
 160